Greenstand/treetracker-web-map-api/README.md

 ## Development Environment Quick Start

 We provide a development environment through docker that can run on your local environment.
-You can also develop locally without docker if you are willing to install Postgres and postGIS.
+You can also develop locally without docker if you are willing to install Postgres and postGIS (see 'Developing locally without docker' below)

 ### Set Up Docker
 To run docker on a local machine, you will have to install Docker first.
 Docker is a linux container technology, so running it on Mac or Windows requires an application with an attached linux VM.
 Docker provides one for each OS by default.